 The people that do the work of fetching, recycling, and transporting, are called Fetchers (hämtare).
 For these people it’s all about being quick – the ads disappear quickly, often in a few minutes, and there’s a lot of competition for the work.
 The price of the service, i.e. the wage, is entirely up to the ad-poster.
 Most of the tasks will pay out between 50 and 400 swedish crowns (sek).
 In the app both the ad-poster and the fetcher grade each other.

 Tiptapp takes a 20% cut of the payment (previously 10%).
-If an ad-poster posta task with a compensation of 100 sek, 20 sek will go to Tiptapp and 80 to the fetcher.
+If an ad-poster posts a task with a compensation of 100 sek, 20 sek will go to Tiptapp and 80 to the fetcher.
 These 80 sek can not be seen as cash wages, as the fetchers are working on a freelance basis since the company doesn’t take on any responsibility of employment.
 The income is taxed and is supposed to be declared but all that responsibility is on the fetcher themself.
 Tiptapp points to Skatteverkets website for “sharing economy”.
 The risk of under-the-table work and tax dodging is large and in an interview with Dagens Nyheter, the CEO Tim Bjelkstam admits that they don’t have any way of controlling that the fetchers don’t work off-the-books.
-The fetchers aren’t insured as they work either, despite a lot of the tasks being physically taxing with a risk of injury.

 To make sure that the trash has been recycled the fetcher is supposed to post a photo when the task is done.
 But a number of recycling stations have rules against photography, but in these cases a screenshot of ones location is enough, thus ones presence at a recycling station is confirmed.
 It’s not clear how widely Tiptapp oversees this.
 Despite this system it’s been made known that a lot of fetchers transport the trash and dump it in the woods or somewhere else that’s not fitting.
 There are economic incentives to not always fulfill the recycling since a fetcher can finish tasks quicker and make more money.